 Let's ask Travis....

 What's your favorite cut of meat?
 Oh, man.
 While not a specific cut, offal is, and will always be, my favorite.
-I know organ meats have increasingly become more popular in American restaurants somewhat recently, but holy cow!
+I know organ meats have become increasingly popular in American restaurants somewhat recently, but holy cow!
 Fried sweetbreads, blood pudding, foie gras, and chopped liver are some of my absolute favorites- if coming from an animal raised in a sustainable and considerate manner, of course.

 If those answers turned you off, then let’s go with a Tomahawk Pork Chop- they’re just downright pretty.

 Describe your first food memory: My mother and grandmother were always big baking enthusiasts.
-My earliest food memories involve me sitting on the kitchen counter, “helping” my mother and grandmother to make yeast rolls for some sort of family get together.
+My earliest food memories involve me sitting on the kitchen counter, “helping” my mother and grandmother to make yeast rolls for some sort of family get-together.